HautaniemiLab/jellyfish/README.md

 ### `phylogeny.tsv`

-The `subclone` column defines the subclone IDs, which may be arbitrary strings.
-The `parent` column defines the parent subclone of the subclone.
-The subclone without a parent is considered the root of the phylogeny.
+The `subclone` column specifies subclone IDs, which can be any string.
+The `parent` column designates the parent subclone.
+A subclone without a parent is considered the root of the phylogeny.

-If `color` is omitted, the colors will be generated automatically.
+If the `color` column is omitted, colors will be generated automatically.

 #### Example